|Birth: ||Sep. 28, 1867|

 Carl Gray, of Wichita, and Miss Hattie Flora were married in this city on Monday, December 6th, Rev. C.J.
 Bowles, of the Baptist church, officiating.
 They departed at once for their new home at Wichita, where Carl is working for the Western Union Telegraph Company (sic)

-Son Carl, jr claimed to have moved 42 times during his first 50 years.
+As afore stated, Son Carl, jr claimed to have moved 42 times during his first 50 years

-Following transcription is of his April 1911 hand written, "goodbye", following a most successful twenty-eight year service with "Frisco", to its employees, found on page 18, April 1911 issue of The Frisco Employe's Magazine, to wit:
+Twenty-eight years after starting, Carl resigned "Frisco", April 1911, as senior vice-president of Ft Worth & Rio Grande and St Louis, San Francisco & Texas Railways, at age forty-three.
+Following transcription is of his April 1911 hand written, "goodbye", following a most successful twenty-eight year service with "Frisco", to its employees, found on page 18, April 1911 issue of The Frisco Employees Magazine, to wit:

 To Fellow Employees: